Jan-Soho/P5-1-Neighborhood-Map-Project/README.md

 P5-1: Neighborhood Map Project
 ==============================
 For finding cool places in my neighborhood !
+A fully responsive single page application made with Knockout JS.

 How to run the application
 ------------------------------------